 1 April to 30 September from 9 to 19.15

 Last admission 30 minutes before closing.

 Closed 25 December and 1 January

-For visiting schedules and procedures, please visit the official website.
+For updates and guidelines, please visit the official website.

 To find out about all accessibility services, visit the Rome accessible section.